The Music Pages

 with no live DJs and nothing worth listening to.
 After that failed, the PIG

-came with a little less country, but seemingly solvent and stable.
+came back with a little less country, but seemingly solvent and stable.
 The DJs

 would make comments to the owners on the air when they spun a Beach Boys